highchair/artinruins-com/_property/public-safety-lasalle-square.md

 gmap: "https://www.google.com/maps/place/186+Fountain+St,+Providence,+RI+02903/@41.822429,-71.4189217,17z/data=!3m1!4b1!4m5!3m4!1s0x89e445128c512ce1:0x9a848e3228b191c6!8m2!3d41.822429!4d-71.416733"

 meta: ""
 excerpt: "This 60 year-old Art Deco structure was vacated in 2000 for new digs across the highway.
-It say vacant for 6 years until a proposed condo structure took it down."
+It stayed vacant for 6 years until a proposed condo structure took it down."

 thumbnail: public-safety-jh-2004-04-03.jpg

 images:
+  - url: public-safety-jh-2002-01-01.jpg
+    alt: 'A combination fire station and police station.
+The exterior was clad in gray stone.
+One side had a Greek-revival inspired entrance with a columnade and pediment.
+On two sides of the ground floor were multiple garage doors for fire trucks and ambulances.'
   - url: public-safety-jh-2004-04-01.jpg
   - url: public-safety-jh-2004-04-02.jpg
   - url: public-safety-jh-2004-04-03.jpg